SmallBizzHub

 2. Use a Productivity Tool

-Apps like Trello, Notion, or Asana can help visualize and manage Eisenhower Matrix priorities.
+Productivity tools like Trello, Notion, and Asana help visualize and execute Eisenhower Matrix priorities with clarity.

 3. Time-Block Your Schedule